 Collections in Lending: Stand in your customer’s shoes

 There’s no one-size-fits-all solution during collection in lending companies or banks, as the latest McKinsey report confirms.
 Causes and motivations of customers’ nonpayment are broad.
-They range across fuzzy boundaries from material hardship to behavioral dysfunction.
+They range across fuzzy boundaries from material hardship to behavioural dysfunction.
 These insights fit to collectAI’s receivables management solution which is based on customer’s needs.

 One-third of those surveyed: “Smaller payments hurt less”